Stackclash/5e-vault/5. Mechanics/Items/Potion Of Healing.md

 You regain `dice: 2d4 + 2` (`2d4 + 2`) hit points when you drink this potion.
 The potion's red liquid glimmers when agitated.

 *Source: Dungeon Master's Guide p.
-187*
+187. Available in the SRD.*